-I mention a number of shortcuts that are new to the Spot Removal Tool (B) in this video (Adobe Photoshop: Favorite Features for Photographers), but thought that it might be handy to also include them in list form:
+I mention a number of shortcuts that are new to the Spot Removal Tool (B) in the video below, “Adobe Photoshop: Favorite Features for Photographers”, but thought that it might be handy to also include them in list form:

 • Tap the “V” key to toggle the visibility of the spot overlays.

 • Shift -drag constrains the brush spot to a horizontal or vertical stroke.